What is it about?

 Why is it important?

 The study demonstrates a novel approach to documenting the sequence of flake removals with Harris matrices, using the same methods and software originally developed for stratigraphic analysis.
-It is also a good example of how highly standardized tool elements can be made even in a somewhat expedient technology.
+It is also a good example of how highly standardized tool elements can be made even from blanks made in a somewhat expedient technology.

 Read the Original

 This page is a summary of: Morphometric and refitting analyses of flaked stone artifacts from Tabaqat al-Bûma and al-Basatîn, northern Jordan: Sickle elements and core-reduction technology in the Late Neolithic (6th millennium BCE) in the southern Levant, Journal of Archaeological Science Reports, June 2018, Elsevier,